(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 Love is a reward.
 It’s not something we do, nor can we use it to our own ends.
 It is how our species rewards us for serving life.
 The three kinds of love are: Sisterly-brotherly love, through which emotional intelligence rewards people for helping each other survive, motherly love, through which mothers are rewarded for nurturing the next generation; and romantic love, through which couples are rewarded for conceiving the next generation in alignment with our species’ needs.

 There is no fatherly love.
 In social primate cultures, paternity is not known.
-This renders fatherhood a legal definition, rather than a spiritual one.
-However, if a man knows which child his progeny is and takes pleasure in nurturing it, it’s unlikely anyone would object.
+This renders fatherhood a legal obligation rather than a spiritual one.
+In a spiritually free culture, men in the family relate to children as uncles.
+Uncles are fun when they’re around—but uncles come and go.
+Mothers don’t.

-A spiritual home is where people gather to serve the life of our species by helping each other survive.
-Questions civilized people spend their lives trying to answer don’t exist—like, “Who am I?”
+In a spiritual home, questions civilized people spend their lives trying to answer don’t exist—like, “Who am I?”
 “Where do I belong?”
 “What is my purpose”?
-“Do I have sufficient wealth to manage my later years?“ In a spiritual home, those questions don’t exist because the ‘I’ to which they refer doesn’t exist.
+“Do I have sufficient wealth to manage my later years?“ Those questions don’t exist because the ‘I’ to which they refer doesn’t exist.
 That ‘I’ is a legal and monetary identity, not the ‘I’ that Nature created.

 There is no place in the civilized world for the ‘I’ that Nature created.
-For that ‘I’ to come out of the closet requires informal family relationships—spaces where identity is shaped by care, not control.
-When we participate in the life of a spiritual home, our identity—the self that Nature created—is rooted in relationships, not possessions.
-With that identity, we flow with the stream of life, rather than being stuck on an island somewhere, wondering what life is all about.
+For the natural ‘I’ to come out of the closet requires informal family relationships—spaces where identity is shaped by care, not control.
+When we participate in the life of a spiritual home, our identity—the self that Nature created—is grounded in relationships, not possessions nor promises.
+With that identity, we flow with the stream of life, rather than being isolated on an island somewhere, wondering what life is about.

 But be forewarned: There is no permanent solution to anything, including our need to love and be loved.
 When an individual feels they no longer belong in a place that once felt like home, it is their emotional intelligence informing them that life’s process needs them elsewhere.
 Above all, beware of lifetime solutions, because the human spirit lives in the moment; thus, permanence inevitably becomes a spiritual trap.